Lift lockdown, let economic activity be restricted within states: CMs at meeting with PM

 Self-reliance biggest lesson from COVID-19 crisis: PM Modi

-Puducherry alsi sought for financial assistance from the Centre.
+Puducherry also sought financial assistance from the Centre.
 During the meeting of PM Modi with the CMs, the Puducherry CM spoke about the financial trouble in the UT due to the lockdown.
 The CM has asked for financial aid from the Centre.

 The Chief Minister of Uttarakhand has said that the economy must be revived urgently.
 Business and trade must start in a phased manner.
 All necessary precautions must be taken and we should come up with a plan of easing the lives of people by making the situation normal.
 The revival of the economy is the key in moving forward, the CM also said.

 The Chief Minister of Himachal Pradesh said that the state is in a position to start economic activities.
-The lockdown however should continue as there are issues with other states.
+The lockdown, however, should continue as there are issues with other states.
 He indicated that while economic activity should open up, inter-state travel should continue to remain barred.

 The CM of Himachal Pradesh said that the authorities have reached out to the people at grassroots and aggressive testing has taken place.
 There are 12 districts in the state which do not have cases.
 While referring to inter-state travel said that these restrictions should be lifted only after consulting with the other states.